Explanations About the IT Main Concepts – Agile Vs DevOps

 3. Feedback

-1. Feedbacks in DevOps
+1. Feedback in DevOps

 In DevOps, internal team members are responsible for giving their teams continuous feedback on how they’re doing—both good and bad.
 This is a critical aspect of agile development because it means that everyone has a vested interest in improving as quickly as possible, and when team members see they’re improving, they’ll naturally want to put even more effort into their work.